Naomi Shemer: Post Six-Day War (Late 1960s–1973)

-In 1972, the album Chavurat Bimot was released, featuring songs by Shemer such as Mar Narkis (Mr. Narcissus), Shir Eres LeMikreim Meyuchadim (A Bedtime Song for Special Cases, a lullaby for the children of divorced parents), Anashim Yafim (Beautiful People, a track about high society), and HaMakshefot (The Witches, about sensationalist journalism), Lashir Zeh Kmo Lihiyot Yarden (To Sing This is Like Being in the Jordan, performed by Miri Aloni), Be'eretz Lahad'am (In the Land of Thing-That-Never-Happened, also performed by Aloni), Arba'im, and Ani Megadelat Ba'al. Shemer refrained from including the latter two in her numerous collections over the years.
+In 1972, the album Chavurat Bimot was released, featuring songs by Shemer such as "Mar Narkis" ("Mr. Narcissus"); "Shir Eres LeMikreim Meyuchadim" ("A Bedtime Song for Special Cases"), a lullaby for children of divorced parents); "Anashim Yafim" ("Beautiful People"), a track about high society; and "HaMakshefot" ("The Witches"), about sensationalist journalism; "Lashir Zeh Kmo Lihiyot Yarden" ("To Sing This is Like Being in the Jordan"), performed by Miri Aloni); "Be'eretz Lahad'am" ("In the Land of Thing-That-Never-Happened"), also performed by Aloni; "Arba'im", and "Ani Megadelat Ba'al".
+Shemer refrained from including the latter two in her numerous collections over the years.

-In the artistic section of the 1972 Melody and Song Festival, HaGashash HaHiver performed Shemer's song Yesh Li Chag (I Have a Holiday).
-Another Shemer song published in 1972 was a translation of Jacques Brel's song L'amour Est Mort (Love is Dead), performed by Yossi Banai.
+In the artistic section of the 1972 Melody and Song Festival, HaGashash HaHiver performed Shemer's song "Yesh Li Chag" ("I Have a Holiday").
+Another Shemer song published in 1972 was a translation of Jacques Brel's song "L'amour Est Mort" ("Love is Dead"), performed by Yossi Banai.

-Shemer continued to adapt popular songs into Hebrew, including Lu Yehi, an adaptation of the Beatles song Let It Be, which was written shortly before the Yom Kippur War in 1973 and came to symbolize the conflict.
+Shemer continued to adapt popular songs into Hebrew, including "Lu Yehi", an adaptation of the Beatles song "Let It Be", which was written shortly before the Yom Kippur War in 1973 and came to symbolize the conflict.
 Shemer initially wrote new lyrics to accompany the original Lennon-McCartney music, but was encouraged by her husband Mordechai Horowitz, who had fought in the war, to rewrite it with a "Jewish" melody.
 Shemer rewrote the melody and it became widely recorded, including by HaGashash HaHiver and Chava Alberstein, who featured it as the title track on one of her albums.